ory/hydra/docs/tutorial.md

 ### 5 Minute Tutorial

-In this example, you will set up Hydra, a RethinkDB instance and an exemplary identity provider written in React using docker compose.
+In this example, you will set up Hydra, a Postgres instance and an exemplary identity provider written in React using docker compose.
 It will take you about 5 minutes to get complete this tutorial.

 <img src="images/oauth2-flow.gif" alt="OAuth2 Flow">